 Stress Awareness Day was set aside as a time to be aware of the stress in the modern world, understand its impact, and strive to mitigate the damage it can do.

 History of Stress Awareness Day

-Stress Awareness Day was established by the International Stress Management Association (ISMA) to help provide information on stress, and strategies on how to address it for both companies and individuals.
-The organization is focused on helping employers and employees help each other by providing comprehensive guides to establishing a program within their organization, and individuals by looking after their health and well-being on a day to day basis.
+Stress Awareness Day was established in 1998 by the International Stress Management Association (ISMA) to help provide information on stress, and strategies on how to address it for both companies and individuals.

 How to Celebrate Stress Awareness Day

-The best way to celebrate Stress Awareness Day is to take the opportunity to remove the stress from your life for the day.
-Take the time to examine your life and find out where all the stressors lie, and start looking into taking steps to remove them or find ways to mitigate them.
-Removing stress from your life can start off as a stressful experience, so it can help to get the assistance from organizations like ISMA to look into strategies and support in how to manage those things in your life that cause stress.
+Removing stress from your life can start off as a stressful experience, so it can help to get assistance from organizations like ISMA to look into strategies and support in how to manage those things in your life that cause stress.

 Whatever you choose to do, take a day off and let yourself have a day of freedom.
 If coping with sickness, give the body permission to heal and do something to help move the focus.

 Stress can be a killer, so don’t let it take one more day from your life.
 Act now and start living a stress-free life!